When to Test Top ↑

 To renew the registration each year, you must complete the Restored Vehicle Odometer Certification for Emission Exemption (EC 18) to certify that you have driven the vehicle 5,000 miles or less.
 (NRS 445B.760 and NAC 445B.574)

 Mail this with your annual renewal or you may renew in person.
 Your registration renewal notice will list "Smog Check Required" each year.
 You will not be able to use alternate renewals.
 You must renew in person or by mail.
-If you drive the vehicle more than 5,000 miles in one year, you must obtain an emissions inspection if your vehicle and region require it.
+If you drive the vehicle more than 5,000 miles in one year, you must obtain an emission inspection if your vehicle and region require it.

 If you have received a failing emissions test within the last 90 days, you will not be able to obtain the license plates for the emissions exemption.